SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 >
 > **Effect:** Each target makes an **Intuition test**.
 >
-> - **≤11:** 16 psychic damage; the target has no line of effect to any creture except Lord Syuul, and takes a bane on strikes targeting Lord Syuul (save ends)
+> - **≤11:** 16 psychic damage; the target has no line of effect to any creature except Lord Syuul, and takes a bane on strikes targeting Lord Syuul (save ends)
 > - **12-16:** 13 psychic damage; the target has no line of effect to any creature except Lord Syuul (save ends)
 > - **17+:** 7 psychic damage